 Let’s take the Auto-Approving concept first, for the contacts that you want to be able to access all of your Digital Review Copies in Edelweiss.

-The lower section here shows four people in my contact list who have already been granted Auto-Approve access.
+The lower section here shows five people in my contact list who have already been granted Auto-Approve access.
 Please note that this does not mean that these are the only people who have Auto-Approve access to your Review Copies.
 It means that these are the only people in your contact list who have Auto-Approve access.

 To add Auto-Approve access for an individual, start typing the name of the individual, group or organization in the ‘Contact:’ textbox.